vectordotdev/timber-io/_includes/docs/events-and-context/http-context.md

-The HTTP context adds critical HTTP data within the context of a HTTP request.
+The `http` context adds critical HTTP data within the context of a HTTP request.
 Any log line written within a single HTTP request will share this context data.